Success in Real Estate Requires More Than HOPE

 4. Create a comprehensive, integrated Marketing Plan that includes conventional marketing and is tied to your internet marketing.

 5. Create a Website Plan that takes advantage of the marketing power of your listings.
 A listing is a marketing asset and can be used to bring you buyers as well as other listings.

 6. Create Budgets - for your business in general and for each listing.

-7. Take the new NAR Web 2.0 & Social Media Course for REALTORS® online course and begin the transition to a consumer population of Gen X and Gen Y buyers and sellers (http://ePRONAR.com).
+8. Take the new NAR Web 2.0 & Social Media Course for REALTORS® online course and begin the transition to a consumer population of Gen X and Gen Y buyers and sellers.

-10. Take advantage of NAR's Program Right Tools/Right Now.
-Amazing tools and values for discounts and even for free.
+11. Take advantage of NAR's Program Right Tools/Right Now.
+Amazing tools and values offered at discounts and in many cases, for free.
 Check it out.

 I HOPE this has been helpful.